ROCKS! It's simple, small, and interfaces to Cartes du Ciel.

 Skychart (Cartes du Ciel, Version 3.2 or higher), you can click the Skychart button to get an instant sky chart centered on the selected object.
 Skycharts is an extremely sophisticated, full-featured astronomical charting program.
 I use it a lot, and recommend it highly.
 And did I mention it's free?

-Generally, to change something in RTGUI+S you click a button.
+Generally, to change something in RTGUI you click a button, or type the character shortcut displayed on the button.
 Then up pops something, and you follow the directions.
 You'll also see Tool Tips when you place the mouse over a field.
 Of course some fields can't be changed, because they're derived from other data.

 It doesn't - you have to tell it.
 Your location and all configuration options are stored in a small configuration file named rtgui.hom.
 When you first unpack that file, it has my location in it, not yours.
 You click on the latitude and longitude buttons to change them.
 If you have a hand-held GPS, RTGUI can read your location from that - click load.
 Or if your telescope has a GPS, it can also read that - again click load.
 After your location is established, don't forget to click save.
 If you observe at different locations (doesn't everyone?), you'll probably want to save several different location files under different names, and load them as appropriate.

 Of course.
-To locate the Sun, Moon, or one of the major planets, just find its name on the scroll bar at the bottom right, and click.
+To locate the Sun, Moon, or one of the major planets, just find its name on the scroll bar at the bottom right, and click, or type the numeric shortcut character for that object.
 It gives you the constellation name for all solar system objects' positions.

 In addition to the default full catalog, some others are: